gaspm/rust-wasm-sandbox/README.md

-# Rust and WebAssembly Sandbox
+# Rust and WebAssembly Starter

 ### Demonstration of using WebAssembly.